stylelint/vscode-stylelint/README.md

 ![screenshot](media/screenshot.png)

 The extension first looks for a copy of stylelint installed in the open workspace folder, then for a globally installed version if it can't find one.
-If it can't find either, the extension uses the version of stylelint bundled with the extension (not recommended).

 ## Installation